 Costs associated with Powerlink's procurement function were separately identified and allocated as an on-cost to external purchases for goods and services.
-To comply with the requirements of the RIN8 Powerlink removed these costs using a pro-rata rate adjustment to the non-labour cost components costed to each activity (both operational and capital activities).
+To comply with the requirements of the RIN5, where the procurement overhead cannot be directly attributed to an activity, Powerlink removed these costs using a pro-rata rate adjustment to the non-labour cost components costed to each activity.

-7 Category Analysis RIN, definition of direct costs, p39.
+4 Category Analysis RIN, definition of direct costs, p39.

-8 Category Analysis RIN, p39-40.
+5 Category Analysis RIN, p39-40.